carlosgarmay/FinalProject/README.md

+# FinalProject
-# FinalProject --------- BY: Carlos Gargallo, Alex Urbano and Joel Tibau
+#BY: Carlos Gargallo, Alex Urbano and Joel Tibau

 Important information and remarks about the project:

 - We developed the lab in Google Collab (without using the cluster) due to lack of some libraries in it.
 And so, it is uploaded as a .ipynb file proper structured